TARAGolang/base-api/README.md

 **Base API** is an open source GoLang API library for authentication, payment, mailing and user management.

-TensorFlow is developed by coworkers of IoThings
+Base API is developed by coworkers of IoThings

 **If you'd like to contribute to Base Api, be sure to review the [contribution guidelines](CONTRIBUTING.md).**